Komodo dragon: Reproduction

 Young Komodo dragons spend much of their first few years in trees, where they are relatively safe from predators, including cannibalistic adults, as juvenile dragons make up 10% of their diets.
 The habit of cannibalism may be advantageous in sustaining the large size of adults, as medium-sized prey on the islands is rare.
 When the young approach a kill, they roll around in faecal matter and rest in the intestines of eviscerated animals to deter these hungry adults.
-Komodo dragons take approximately 8 to 9 years to mature, and may live for up to 30 years.
+Komodo dragons take approximately 8 to 11 years to mature, and may live for up to 30 years.
+The oldest recorded living Komodo dragon was 62 years old.